pia-foss/mobile-ios/README.md

 ## Known issues

-The code in this repository is still a Work In Progress (WIP) and as yet not contained in App Store releases.

 ### macOS support

 There is some overlooked difference between the iOS and macOS keychain that breaks the loading of the PIA public key, needed for servers verification.